emad-siddiq/subway-system/README.md

    ```

 This will create standalone executables for Linux, macOS, and Windows in the `bin` directory.
 Run the appropriate binary for your system.

-For detailed API documentation and advanced usage, please refer to the [API Documentation](link-to-your-api-docs).